 The Compensation for Live Organ Donors Act was passed on 5 December 2016.
-It will come into effect by 5 December 2017.
+It came into effect on 5 December 2017.

 The purpose of this Act is to provide earnings compensation to people who donate kidney or liver tissue for transplantation purposes.

 - sets out the criteria for being eligible for compensation

 - gives eligible donors an entitlement to compensation for loss of earnings from employment while they recuperate from their donor surgery for a period of up to 12 weeks

 - provides for discretionary earnings compensation in limited circumstances relating to loss of earnings in the lead up to donor surgery.

 The Director-General of Health is responsible for administering the provisions of the Act.